 How many total calories boxers should eat depends on the particular boxer’s height, weight, and body fat percentage.
 There are various calculators online to help one determine how many calories to eat.
 (If interested, search for TDEE calculators.)
 However, know that your body ultimately determines how much food it needs and everything else is just an estimate.
 This goes for how many calories you should supposedly intake and how many calories are supposedly in the food you eat.
 So the best advice here is to listen to your body and not take these numbers too seriously (they’re still serious, however).

 Micronutrients are everything else in food that’s not proteins, carbs, and fats.
 This includes your vitamins, minerals, antioxidants, etc. Everyone should be getting enough micronutrients to stay healthy and avoid any deficiencies.
 But, there are two micronutrients which boxers should keep track of.
 These are sodium and potassium.
-These two nutrients are particularly important because they are electrolytes and help with weight.
+These two nutrients are particularly important because they are important electrolytes and help with weight.
 Electrolytes help the brain and muscles function.
 The more sodium you have, the slower you’ll more likely be; the less potassium you have, the more cramps you may get.
 Since you sweat a lot in boxing, you lose plenty of sodium and potassium while training, so it is important to maintain the right amount of these nutrients.
-Additionally, almost everyone knows that sodium (found in table salt) helps one retain water, contributing to water weight, but only some people know that potassium helps one lose retained water and water weight.
+Additionally, almost everyone knows that sodium (found in table salt) helps one retain water, contributing to water weight, but only some people know that potassium helps one lose retained water and shed water weight.
 Besides cutting weight, water weight should be kept in check so that one is not slowed down by excess weight.